-Elite qualifying miles and segments are accumulated based on the actual miles you earn or segments flown on eligible purchased tickets for travel on American Airlines, American Eagle, American Connection, Alaska Airlines (including Horizon Air), oneworld member airlines and/or American Airlines codeshare flights (when the ticket shows an American Airlines coded flight number).
+Elite qualifying miles and segments are accumulated based on the actual miles you earn or segments flown on eligible purchased tickets for travel on American Airlines, American Eagle, Alaska Airlines (including Horizon Air), oneworld member airlines and/or American Airlines codeshare flights (when the ticket shows an American Airlines coded flight number).

 How are elite qualifying points calculated?

 Points are calculated using a combination of earned miles and the booking class purchased.
 The chart below outlines how points are calculated for flights on American Airlines, American Eagle and/or American Airlines codeshare flights: